xavage23/backend/cmd/stockscraper/README.md

 - ``accepted_exchanges.txt``: A list of accepted exchanges for finding a stock ticker.
 The defaults are good enough for most cases including the XAVAGE23 Bulls and Bears event this stock simulator was and is made for.
 - ``companies.txt``: A list of company names to scrape, newline separated.
 Parentheses are not supported and should thus be commented out (e.g. ``Company Name # (Blah)``)
 - ``company_ignore.txt``: In case you want to temporarily ignore a company, you can add it to this file.
 This is useful if you want to temporarily ignore a company that is not working properly / needs further review
-- ``times.txt`` the unix epoch (unix timestamp, see example in times.txt to get the stock price for.
+- ``times.txt``: the unix epoch (unix timestamp, see example in times.txt to get the stock price for.
 You can use [Epoch Converter](https://www.epochconverter.com/) to convert dates to unix epoch.
+- ``roundmap.txt``: The times to use for each round.
+See file for more information.
 - ``alphavantage_key.txt``: Your Alpha Vantage API key.
 See [API Keys](#api-keys) for more information.

 ## Unknown Stocks